GenAI Market Research: Senior Decision Maker ‘enthusiasm’ tempered by lack of understanding and preparedness

 About SAS

-SAS is a global leader in AI and analytics software, including industry-specific solutions.
-SAS helps organisations transform data into trusted decisions faster by providing knowledge in the moments that matter.
+SAS is a global leader in data and AI.
+With SAS software and industry-specific solutions, organisations transform data into trusted decisions.
 SAS gives you THE POWER TO KNOW®.

 SAS and all other SAS Institute Inc. product or service names are registered trademarks or trademarks of SAS Institute Inc. in the USA and other countries. ® indicates USA registration.
 Other brand and product names are trademarks of their respective companies.
 Copyright © 2024 SAS Institute Inc. All rights reserved.